 Thebegins when a person dies and either has a will that needs validated or has yet to provide for their final wishes in any written document (such as a will).
 If somebody died without having written out their last wishes, then the court does administration to figure out who should be in charge of settling the final affairs of his or her estate.

-Theis taking what’s left and making sure that all heirs, beneficiaries, or anyone entitled to something takes their share.
+Theis taking what’s left and making sure that all heirs or beneficiaries (or anyone entitled to something) take their share.

 How Long is the Probate Process In Virginia?